jereej/ConnectiCar/RaspberryPiScripts/README.md

-# Instructions on how to use the startup script
+# Instructions on how to use the scripts in this directory

 ## Requirements and manual installation of the OBU
 To do the manual configuration *(in case if you have a SIM card in the OBU)* and running the startupscript.sh you'll need the following packages: